Frequently Asked Questions

 There are multiple reasons as to why.
 First, if your student is a Freshman, this is the time they learn the basics of marching on the field and possibly the street.
 Most students have marched on the street, but the field is a whole new ball game.
 Second, it’s time to learn the music and the drill.
 Yes, the EEU will jump right in and start learning the field show drill.
 Other schools have up to four weeks during the summer for their band camp.
 We need everyone there to put on a great show.
 Third, camaraderie.
 Yes, it is important to reconnect with old friends and meet new friends.
 This is the best time for your student to build friendships, especially if your student is new to Esperanza.
 Last, and maybe the most important, every student has an important place to fill in the show.
 If we practice with a hole in the drill, all the students around that hole has to work harder trying to hit their marks.

-How do we handle EHS registration during the first week of camp?
+How do we handle EHS Registration during the first day of camp?

-All EEU students need to be in the EHS registration line between 7:40-7:50 a.m. (regardless of your alphabet group).
-We have made arrangements with the ASB for you to get through first so that you can be to camp on time.
-Click here to view more Band Camp FAQs.
+All EEU students need to be in the EHS Registration line between 7:40-7:50am on Monday morning (regardless of your alphabet group).
+We have made arrangements with the ASB for EEU students to get started first so that all students will be at camp daily.
+Read more at Band Camp FAQs.

 Do I have to volunteer?

 The EEU cannot survive without the help of our great parent volunteers!
-It is mandatory for every EEU family (band & colorguard) to volunteer a minimum of 8 hours or volunteer to work one fundraising event.
-There are numerous ways to volunteer.
-Just ask any one of the EEU Boosters how you can help.
-If you would like to volunteer, don’t be shy, just jump right in and start helping at one EEU activity.
+We recognize this adds more time to an already busy schedule.
+There are numerous ways to fit in a few hours to volunteer.
+It is expected that every EEU family, band & colorguard, will volunteer a minimum of 8 hours or volunteer to work one fundraising event.
+If you would like to volunteer, don’t be shy, just jump right in and start helping during an EEU activity.
+You can check out Volunteer FAQS and brief position descriptions and committee needs at About EEU and click Volunteers.
+Let us know your interests or experience at the I’d Like to Help form.

 What are Meet and Eats?